Gothic Architecture c. 1200 to c. 1600

 High Medieval Gothic Architecture

-This was during the 13th and 14th century.
-Gothic architecture succeeded the Romanesque designs of building by developing Gothic arches, flying buttresses and ribbed vaults.
+During the 13th and 14th centuries, Gothic architecture succeeded the Romanesque designs of buildings by developing Gothic arches, flying buttresses, and ribbed vaults.

 This period was largely influenced by the religious background of the time.
 As opposed to the bulky and dark designs of the previous Romanesque style, buildings were designed to appear light and weightless.

-The use of colorful glass windows also enhanced the spirit of lightness; this had a lot of impact to the common citizens since color was rare during the medieval times.
+The use of colorful glass windows also enhanced the spirit of lightness; this had a lot of impact on the common citizens since color was rare during medieval times.

 High-rising fan vaulting and later complex ribbed symbolized movement toward heaven.
 Additionally, the large size of churches and cathedrals expressed veneration to God.